0x61616161/0x61616161.github.io/content/posts/Yara.md

 }
 ```
 ## meta
 The meta section is optional and used for metadata.
+This is basically free text.

+Example keywords:
+- author
+- type of malware
+- filetype
+- date of creation
+- last_updated
+- version
+- reference
+- hash/md5/sha512...

 ## strings
+In this section variables that represent strings can be defined.
 Strings can be used in the conditions for matching.
 Strings can have modifiers like, **nocase**(not case sensitive) or **wide** (unicode).
+These variables can be normal strings or hex values.
+Furthermore, it is possible to use placeholders / regex.

+Example keywords:
+- ascii (if no modifier is used, this is the default value)
+- wide
+- nocase
+- xor

 ## condition
+Condition to match files against, this might use the strings defined in the strings section.